Property Tax Protection Program

 Montgomery Appraisal Review Board Staff and Pay

-With 35 members and a budget of $495,000 in 2023, the Montgomery County appraisal review board (ARB) was tasked with deciding 47,867 formal appeals.
-One of the vital steps in the property tax protest ladder, the ARB is meant to be a neutral party that decides disputes between the people of Montgomery County and the Montgomery Central Appraisal District (MCAD).
-Whether you are filing an informal appeal, formal appeal, or judicial appeal, be sure to join O’Connor’s Property Tax Protection Program(TM) to get the best representation for every step on your journey.
+With 24 members and a budget of $1.07 million in 2024, the Montgomery County appraisal review board (ARB) was tasked with deciding 55,743 formal appeals.
+One of the vital steps in the property tax protest ladder, the board is meant to be a neutral party that decides disputes between the people of Montgomery County and the Montgomery Central Appraisal District (MCAD).
+Whether you are filing an informal appeal, formal appeal, or judicial appeal, be sure to join O’Connor’s Property Tax Protection Program™ to get the best representation for every step on your journey.
 You will never deal with hidden fees, upfront costs, or surprise charges, and you will only pay if your property taxes are lowered.
 Enroll, relax, and save.

 Total Number of ARB Members - Montgomery CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.